Car Insurance Jargon Buster

-This type of policy covers any third party and their property in the event of an accident for which you are liable; however accidental damage to your own car is not covered, and neither are any injuries you suffer.
-Your vehicle is only covered in the case of fire damage, theft or attempted theft.
+Third party, fire and theft policy covers any third party and their property in the event of an accident that you’re liable for, but accidental damage to your own car is not covered and neither are any injuries you suffer.
+Your car is only covered in the case of fire damage, theft or attempted theft.

 Third party only (TPO)

-This is the most basic level of cover offered by most insurers.
-This type of cover only provides protection for third parties involved in an incident for which you are deemed liable.
-Any damage to your property or injuries you suffer is not covered.
+Third party only cover is offered by most insurers.
+This type of cover only provides protection for third parties involved in an incident that you’re liable for.
+Any damage to your property or injuries you suffer are not covered.
+Ouch.

 Social, Domestic and Pleasure

-This covers you for day to day social driving, such as visiting friends or family or heading to the shops.
+Social, domestic and pleasure covers you for day to day social driving, like visiting friends, family or heading to the shops.

 Social and Commuting

-This class of use covers everything included in social, domestic and pleasure, with the addition of commuting.
-In this case, commuting means driving to and from a permanent place of work, this includes driving to a train or bus station where the car is parked, and driving to school, college or uni.
+This type of use covers everything included in social, domestic and pleasure, as well as commuting.
+In this case, commuting means driving to and from a permanent place of work, and includes driving to a train or bus station where the car is parked, driving to school, college or uni.

-This covers social, domestic, pleasure and commuting, with the addition of using your car in connection with this job.
-This includes anything that involves driving to different sites away from your main place of work e.g. an area manager who drives to different stores or somebody who regularly drives to meetings in different offices.
+Business use covers social, domestic, pleasure and commuting, as well as using your car in connection with your job.
+This includes anything that involves driving to different sites away from your main place of work e.g. an area manager who drives to different stores or someone who regularly drives to meetings in different offices.

-This covers the above but is more suited for those for whom driving is a permanent part of their job e.g. door-to-door sales people, taxi drivers or driving instructors.
-You may need to seek specialist insurance providers for this level of cover.
+This covers the same as business use but is better for people who have driving as a permanent part of their job e.g. door-to-door sales people, taxi drivers or driving instructors.
+You might need to find specialist insurance providers for this level of cover.